christianalfoni/EmptyBox/posts/2015_09_22_Introducing-Cerebral.md

 ## State and UI

 We have two main states in our applications.
 The UI state and the APP state.
 The UI state is typically expressed with declarative templates or JSX.
 But you also have an APP state.
 This state are all the objects, arrays, strings, numbers and booleans that is used to display the UI.
-Ideally the UI state is a direct representation of the APP state.
+Ideally the UI state is a product of the APP state.
 This is something all frameworks handles pretty well in practice, though some perform a lot better than others.
 You create the UI representation by passing a model into a template, using $scopes or passing state to a function that returns virtual DOM.
-The goal is the same, keep UI state in sync with APP state.
+The goal is the same, make UI state a product of your APP state.

 How to structure UI state has never been a discussion.
 It is a tree structure.
 With children and siblings.
 How we structure APP state has been a discussion for years though, and still is.
-Abstractions are often created to handle pieces of your APP state.
-Frameworks has a tendency to split application state into different containers.
+Frameworks has a tendency to split application state into different containers with varied degree of abstraction.
 Like Backbone.Model, $ngResource or flux stores.
 Often a router also contains some of your application state.

 I wrote an article on [Baobab](http://www.christianalfoni.com/articles/2015_02_06_Plant-a-Baobab-tree-in-your-flux-application).
 It is called a state tree.
 It is a very shallow abstraction because your mental image of this tree is a normal JavaScript object.
 An object with child objects, arrays and other plain JavaScript values.
 What makes this so great is that your mental image of UI state and APP state has the same structure.
 It is a tree!
-The goal is to translate the APP state tree into a UI tree.
+The goal is to produce a UI tree based on the APP state tree.

-I think it is important to prevent putting our APP state into many different containers.
-Because each container creates at least one new relationship in your application.
+I think it is important to prevent splitting our APP state into many different containers.
+Each container creates at least one new relationship in your application.
 And when the relationship (dependency) graph becomes too big we start to loose control of our mental image.

 ## The missing piece

 But there is something missing here.
 How do you make changes to your APP state?
 What is the mechanism that performs this change?
-Lets us use an example.
+Let us use an example.
 The user clicks a button.
 The button should refresh a list of messages.
 The latest message content should also be downloaded and displayed next to the list.

 Typically you start with an event listener on the button.